Official: License for Noem's daughter got unusual treatment

 PIERRE, S.D.
 (AP) — South Dakota Gov. Kristi Noem’s daughter received unusual treatment in an application for her real estate license, including an extra opportunity to obtain it after failing to meet federal requirements, the former director of a state appraiser agency told lawmakers Tuesday.

-Sherry Bren testimony before a legislative panel was the first time that she has spoken in depth in public about Kassidy Peters’ application and about a meeting that her mother called last year to discuss the appraisal process.
-The panel began looking into the July 2020 meeting at the governor’s office after The Associated Press first reported on it in September.
+Sherry Bren’s testimony before a legislative panel was the first time that she has spoken in depth in public about Kassidy Peters’ application and about a meeting that her mother called last year to discuss the appraisal process.
+The panel began looking into the July 2020 meeting at the governor’s mansion after The Associated Press first reported on it in September.

 Noem called the meeting a week after the state’s Appraiser Certification Program notified her daughter that her application was headed for denial.
 Peters ultimately obtained the certification four months later, in November 2020, and Bren said she was subsequently “forced to retire” from a program that she had led since its inception in 1991.